August 20, 2018

 One mistake many new parents often make is to immediately start throwing money at college savings while ignoring their overall financial picture.
 If you read the numbers in the previous point, it’s easy to see why.
 Start by building a nest egg that can carry you through six to nine months of lean time, and then build your retirement fund.
 Money market accounts are a good way to build your short-term nest egg, because you can access your money if you need it and you’ll be getting a better return than traditional savings.

 As for retirement, you may not have given it much thought since your initial conversation with HR.
 Now is the time to see what else you need.
 Remember, you can take a loan to pay for college, but you can’t get a loan to retire.
 Even if you want to put college money away now, you can still get tax incentives if you contribute to your retirement at the same time.
-Browse Interior FCU‘s IRA options, or call our Contact Center if you want some help figuring out what’s right for you.
+Browse Interior Federal‘s IRA options, or call our Contact Center if you want some help figuring out what’s right for you.

 RELATED: Don’t Make These Mistakes with Your Retirement Savings